open-mmlab/mmcv/docs/deployment/onnxruntime_op.md

 ### How to add a new custom operator for ONNX Runtime in MMCV

 #### Reminder

+- *Please note that this feature is experimental and may change fast.
+Strongly suggest users always try with the latest master branch.*

 - The custom operator is not included in [supported operator list](https://github.com/microsoft/onnxruntime/blob/master/docs/OperatorKernels.md) in ONNX Runtime.
 - The custom operator should be able to be exported to ONNX.